Slicer/Slicer/Docs/developer_guide/script_repository/volumes.md

 ### Get the values of all voxels for a label value

-If you have a background image called ‘Volume’ and a mask called ‘Volume-label’ created with the Editor you could do something like this:
+If you have a background image called ‘Volume’ and a mask called ‘Volume-label’ created with the Segment Editor you could do something like this:

 ```python
 import numpy